kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  47.md

 **How can this be accomplished?**

-- [ ] Update VPC-Bs route table with peering targets for VPC-A and VPC-C and enable route propagation
+- [ ] :  Update VPC-Bs route table with peering targets for VPC-A and VPC-C and enable route propagation

-- [x] Create a new VPC peering connection between VPC-A and VPC-C
+- [x] :  Create a new VPC peering connection between VPC-A and VPC-C

-- [ ] Update the CIDR blocks to match to enable inter-VPC routing
+- [ ] :  Update the CIDR blocks to match to enable inter-VPC routing

-- [ ] Update VPC-As route table with an entry using the VPC peering as a target
+- [ ] :  Update VPC-As route table with an entry using the VPC peering as a target

-*
+*----

+- #update_vpc #inter_-_vpc_routing #new_vpc #vpc #separate_vpcs
 - hasExplain:: [[explanation_Question  47.md]]